 Ancient Maya Solar Observatories

-Stages for community-wide ritual and celebration Structure E-VII-sub Uaxactun, Guatemala By 500 B.C., in the Middle Preclassic Period, there were numerous large architectural assemblages throughout the central lowlands of Guatemala and Mexico.
+Performance Stages for ritual and community-wide events Structure E-VII-sub Uaxactun, Guatemala By 500 B.C., in the Middle Preclassic Period, there were numerous large architectural assemblages throughout the central lowlands of Guatemala and Mexico.
 At first, they appeared to function solely as line-of-site markers of the sun’s solstice and equinox turning points.
 Archaeologists named them “E-Group complexes.”
-Although there was great diversity in these structures across time and place, what they had in common was a large rectangular, flat, paved plaza with a square four-sided pyramid aligned to the cardinal directions, situated west of a… Read More
+Although there was great diversity in these structures across time and place, what they had in common was a large rectangular, flat, paved plaza with a square four-sided pyramid aligned to the cardinal directions, situated west of… Read More

-Copal Incense: Gift for the Gods
+Copal Incense: Precious Gift for the Gods

 The sweet-smelling blood of trees Copal (Pom) tree with bamboo growing alongside it (NOTE: I highly recommend the PBS Nova program “Ancient Maya Metropolis.”
 It focuses on Caracol in Belize.
 The program is exceedingly well done).
 The process of making copal incense begins by scraping the bark with a blade.
 When the sap comes out it’s collected on a piece of bark or corn husk.
 The resin, which wards off insects from the tree, is thick and sticky and has a white to yellow color.
 In contact with the air, it becomes… Read More